TatsuProject/Document_Understanding_Subnet/README.md

-# Document Understanding Subnet - SN-54
+# Document Understanding - SN 54

 The **Document Understanding Subnet** is a pioneering, decentralized system dedicated to advanced document understanding tasks, designed to streamline document processing.
 Leveraging a multi-model architecture of vision, text models, and OCR engines, it aims to set a new standard in document comprehension while providing an open and accessible alternative to proprietary solutions.